LorenaBatlle/adoption_trial/README.md

 ## Introduction

-This project has the purpose of showing some of my hard and comms skills.
-It gives a big picture about how I achieve some insights, it is not looking for the best performance or a complete project process.
+This project has the purpose of showing some of my hard and communications skills.
+It gives a big picture about how I achieve some insights; it is not looking for the best performance or a complete project process.

 ## Main problem goal